BrianStinerGithub/UnconventionalWisdom/Scripts/BitcoinWillFail.markdown

 **Sitting on a record player**

 If you didn't listen to it on vinyl you didn't listen to it.
-Which is obviously absurd, we have infinite music at our discretion, and we also have other cryptocurrencies to choose.
+Which is obviously absurd, we have infinite music at our discretion

 **Crypto balls, like country balls, reletive sizes and them looking at each other**

-However bitcoin is objectivly the worst currency of the bunch with new players like Cardano and IOTA offering perfect solutions to our online currency problem.
+and now bitcoin is objectivly the worst currency of the bunch with new players like Cardano and IOTA offering perfect solutions to our online currency problems.

 **Words with icons to represent them, revealed as I say the words**